 No wonder Jesus exhorted his followers to become childlike!
 He doubtless knew that part of that ‘becoming’ would lead to the recovery of the art of losing oneself in wonder, love, and praise…This childlike art of absorption, which most adults have sacrificed in the ‘muchness and manyness’ of life, Jesus seemed able to retrain even in maturity.

 Perhaps a secret to playful banter is at least: don’t crush this out of your spouse.
 I know that’s the low bar to aim at, but what pressure there is to try to invent a sense of humour.
-Possibly the secret is how Magdalen puts it: “recovering the art of losing oneself in wonder, love, and praise.”
+Possibly the secret is “recovering the art of losing oneself in wonder, love, and praise.”

 Losing yourself in wonder comes closer to the Hebrew proverb poorly translated as “the fear of the Lord is the beginning of wisdom” (Proverbs 9:10).

 This is more enigma than dogma.
-Enigma is the beginning of the spiritual journey.
-Dogma is what is written on the sides of the road to inform your travels.
-It appears that being lost in wonder is the way to find your way – straight to the heart of the One who made you for Himself.
+Being lost in wonder is the way to find your way – straight to the heart of the One who made you for Himself.